xamantra/momentum/docs/momentum-model.md

 - Category: `Readonly Property`
 - Type: `String`

 The name of the controller that this model is attached to.
 This is used internally by momentum for detailed logs.
-But it is also accessible publicly for your own debugging purposes.
+But it is also accessible publicly for your debugging purposes.
 ```dart
 print(model.controllerName);
 ```